VCauthon/Summary-Docker/src/docs/6-swarm.md

 Once this command is been executed all your manager nodes that are restarted won't be able to access the swarm unless the swarm is unlock from each node.

-Here is an example where the swarm is unlock by a worker:
+Here is an example where the swarm is unlocked by a worker:
 ```bash
 docker swarm unlock SWMKEY-1-Llcid7CmlGQYMK+z0CoRiHBbEyWcUXyROjRNb4ObxNQ
 ```

 #### Services

-The functionalities that are exposed from a SWARM are known as services.
+The functionalities exposed by a SWARM are known as services.

 The following aspects are defined in a service:
 - Which image will be used to create containers
-- How many replicas (containers) will have to be erected to meet the demand for the service.
+- How many replicas (containers) will have to be created to meet the demand for the service.
 - On which ports the service will be exposed
 - What to do when a replica no longer provides the expected response.
 - What to do when demand is higher than expected.